 We will keep conducting its activities based on the “Due Diligence Guidance” of the OECD (Organization for Economic Co-operation and Development) and build management processes in line with global standards.

 The promotion of responsible minerals procurement requires conducting due diligence throughout the entire supply chain, from upstream mining companies to smelters, refineries, and downstream enterprises.
-We require that all related suppliers provide information on smelters/refineries throughout the supply chain, and we aim to procure from suppliers who don’t present any issues.
-We also participate in the Responsible Minerals Initiative (RMI) to promote industrywide efforts.
+We require that all related suppliers provide information on smelters / refineries throughout the supply chain, and we aim to procure from suppliers who don’t present any issues.
+We also participate in the RMI to promote industrywide efforts.

 The Panasonic Group conducts surveys regarding responsible minerals on the suppliers of each operating company and business site.
-In fiscal 2024, we collected responses from 2,850 of 3,041 suppliers that we asked to conduct CMRT surveys and 3,474 of 3,711 suppliers that we asked to conduct EMRT surveys (as of March 31, 2024).
+In fiscal 2025, we collected responses from 1,470 of 1,508 suppliers that we asked to conduct CMRT surveys and 1,534 of 1,581 suppliers that we asked to conduct EMRT surveys (as of March 31, 2025; excludes surveys conducted by Panasonic Automotive Systems Co., Ltd.).
 Based on the data collected from the survey forms, we conducted a risk analysis and assessment and requested further investigations from suppliers, according to the risks that we identified.

 Internal Training and External Awareness-Raising

 In fiscal 2023, we looked to raise awareness in the supply chain by holding workshops and meetings with about 100 suppliers, mainly in Malaysia.
 We also conducted CSR audits at around 50 suppliers in Asia.
 In fiscal 2024, we held human rights due diligence training in Malaysia six times in cooperation with the United Nations Development Programme (UNDP), and 207 of the approximately 500 suppliers in Malaysia with significant transaction amounts (228 attendants) attended the training.
-We plan to further expand the scope of our supplier education by prioritizing those regions and suppliers with high risk and looking to more regions.
+In fiscal 2025, we explained the importance of ESG initiatives and conducted training for suppliers in Malaysia, India, Thailand, and Vietnam, targeting 280 to 630 companies per country.
+In fiscal 2026, we plan to expand our supplier training to Singapore, Indonesia, the Philippines, and other countries.

 Systems for Whistleblowing and Seeking Consultation